Finland wants Kerala's 'Little KITE's' model CanIndia News

-A visiting Kerala delegation led by Chief Minister Pinarayi Vijayan consisting of state Ministers and top officials presently in Finland got a pleasant surprise when the Finland officials wanted to get the expertise of the state’s digital education — the ‘Little KITEs’ IT clubs.
+A visiting official Kerala delegation led by Chief Secretary V.P.
+Joy and other top officials in Finland got a pleasant surprise when the Finland officials wanted to get the expertise of the state’s digital education — the ‘Little KITEs’ IT clubs.

+Chief Minister Pinarayi Vijayan and State Education Minister V.Sivankutty also had to travel to Finland, but they had to cancel the trip on account of the sudden demise of CPI-M Politburo member, Kodiyeri Balakrishnan.

-The exchange of educational models was decided during the meeting held at Helsinki between the Finland Education Department team and Kerala team attended by Dr. V.P.
-Joy, Chief Secretary and others.
+The exchange of educational models at Helsinki was decided during a meeting between the Finland Education Department officials and the Kerala team.

 The Little KITEs members, who are primarily students of Class 8 to 10, are selected through an aptitude test, averaging 20 students in each school, led by a Little KITEs Master or Mistress, who are teachers.
 They oversee every ICT activity in their school, including training other students and also the proper upkeep and usage of ICT equipment.